xibodevelopment/backupwordpress/readme.txt

 Backups are stored on your server in `wp-content/backups`, you can change the directory.

 **Important:** By default BackUpWordPress backs up everything in your site root as well as your database, this includes any non WordPress folders that happen to be in your site root.
-This means that your backup directory can get quite large.
+This does means that your backup directory can get quite large.

 **How do I restore my site from a backup?**